 Contributed by Roxanne from Faraway Worlds

-Located just 50 minutes (40 km) away from Auckland, is one of New Zealand’s beautiful black sand beaches, Piha Beach.
+Located just 50 minutes (40 km) away from Auckland, is one of New Zealand’s beautiful black sand beaches.
 If you’re looking for a relaxing day trip from Auckland, Piha Beach is the perfect spot and it fits into any North Island itinerary.

 On each side of the beach are large cliffs, which are popular spots for gannet birds to nest each year.
 You can see them from August to March.